LeakyAbstractions/blog/quotes/_posts/2011-02-07-adding-a-feature.md

   author: John Carmack
 ---

-The cost of adding a feature isn't just the time it takes to code it.
-The cost also includes the addition of an obstacle to future expansion. ...
-The trick is to pick the features that don't fight each other.
+The cost of adding a feature isn’t just the time it takes to code it.
+The cost also includes the addition of an obstacle to future expansion. […] The trick is to pick the features that don’t fight each other.